Coronavirus: Protect yourself and others

 Basic principles

-Do you want to protect yourself and others from the coronavirus, from the flu or from other respiratory illnesses?
-By observing the following basic principles – individually or in combination – you can reduce the risk of an infection with these viruses and also protect others.
-Which of these principles make the most sense will depend greatly on where you may be (e.g. on public transport or at work).
-The risk of getting infected with the coronavirus and other respiratory pathogens is greatest in crowded indoor locations.
+Do you want to protect yourself and others from the coronavirus, flu and colds?
+By taking the following actions – individually or in combination – you can reduce the risk of an infection with these viruses and also protect others.
+Which of these actions make the most sense will depend greatly on where you may be (e.g. on public transport or at work).
+The risk of getting infected with the coronavirus or catching flu or a cold is greatest in crowded indoor locations.
 So in such surroundings, a combination of wearing a facemask and regular ventilation (if possible) may be the best approach.

 Get vaccinated

-Vaccination can help protect you from a severe case of COVID-19.
-You can find more information on the Vaccination page.
+An autumn/winter COVID-19 vaccination is recommended for persons at especially high risk.
+Such vaccination can help protect you from developing a severe case of COVID-19.
+You’ll find more information on this on the Vaccination page.

 Wear a facemask

 You can continue to wear a facemask if you wish.
-As the coronavirus is transmitted via droplets and aerosols, facemasks protect you and others from infection.
-If you develop symptoms of possible infection, a facemask will be particularly useful in helping to ensure that you do not pass any viruses on.
+As the coronavirus is transmitted via droplets and aerosols, facemasks can protect you and others from infection.
+And if you develop symptoms of possible infection, wearing a facemask can be particularly useful in helping to ensure that you do not pass any viruses on.

 Abstand halten